 -

-Why “isms” are Evil: Theory, Epistemology, and Academic Sects as Impediments to Understanding and Progress (David A. Lake, 2011)
+Lake 2011_Why “isms” are Evil: Theory, Epistemology, and Academic Sects as Impediments to Understanding and Progress

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.